ZhgChg.Li

 bundle exec fastlane beta release_notes:"${RELEASE_NOTE}" version_number:"${VERSION_NUMBER}" build_number:"${BUILD_NUMBER}"

-This way, the Firebase App Distribution Release Notes will contain the Job Run ID.
+This way, the Firebase App Distribution Release Notes will include the Job Run ID.

-The GAS Web App packaging tool platform will connect to the GitHub API to obtain the GitHub Actions execution records, and we can directly use the API-provided Job Run ID to query the Firebase App Distribution API for versions that include *ID: XXX* in the Release Notes, allowing us to find the corresponding packaging records.
+The GAS Web App packaging tool platform connects to the GitHub API to get GitHub Actions run records.
+We directly use the Job Run ID provided by the API to query the Firebase App Distribution API.
+If the Release Notes contain a version with *ID: XXX*, the corresponding packaging record can be found.

-You can achieve the correspondence between two tool platforms without any database.
+Map two tool platforms without using any database.

 Go to GAS → Project Settings → Google Cloud Platform (GCP) Project → Change Project:

-Enter the Firebase project number you want to integrate.
+Enter the Firebase project ID you want to connect.

-The initial setup may show an error “To change the project, please set up the OAuth consent screen.
-Details for setting up the OAuth consent screen.”
-If you don’t have this, you can skip the following steps.
+Initial setup may show errors “To change the project, please configure the OAuth consent screen.
+Set up the OAuth consent screen details.”
+If it does not appear, you can skip the following steps.

 Application Information: